yilmajung/yilmajung.github.io/_posts/2022-08-11-lookalike-post.md

 - Ad-Specificity: The models we developed are tailored to a particular advertisement.
 As such, the efficacy of these models can vary considerably based on the selected advertisement.

-- As the number of top N look-alike users increases, the disparity between the models widens.
-However, this gap eventually narrows and converges upon reaching the peak count of positive cases.

 - Information Loss: The user data incorporated into our models is sourced from multiple datasets.
 This integration led to a substantial loss of information due to missing values associated with numerous users.

 - Limited Positive Cases: The aforementioned information loss resulted in a dataset with a stark scarcity of positive cases.
 For our training purposes, we only had access to 294 such cases, resulting in a pronounced data imbalance.